 We do not have a formal severance policy, or employment or other agreements that provide for payments to executives if their employment is terminated.
-We do, however, have change of control agreements with the named executives that provide for payments if employment is terminated under a change of control.
+We do, however, have change of control agreements with the named executives (with the exception of Mr. Gregg) that provide for payments if employment is terminated under a change of control.